-When children must be removed from their birth families for their protection, the first goal is to achieve reunification as safely as possible.
-Child welfare agencies implement multifaceted strategies that build on strengths and address concerns.
+When children must be removed from their families to ensure their safety, the first goal is to reunite them with their families as soon as possible.
+Child welfare agencies implement multifaceted strategies that build on family strengths and address concerns.
+Such strategies may include family engagement, maintaining family and cultural connections, connecting families to evidence-based services, regular and frequent visits among family members and with the worker, and parent education, among others.
 Returning children home often requires intensive, family-centered services to support a safe and stable family.
-The following resources address family reunification in child welfare, including State and local examples.
+Services should be tailored to each family's circumstances and must address the issue(s) that brought the child and family into the child welfare system.
+The following resources offer an array of practices and strategies that support family reunification efforts in child welfare, including State and local examples.

 - Engaging parents in reunification

 - Reunification with parents with substance use issues

 - Reunification with parents affected by behavioral or physical health issues

 - Reunification with parents who are incarcerated

 - Reunification in families affected by domestic violence

 - Preventing placement re-entry